FarasSadek/e90_puppet/README.md

 ==========

 Puppet configuration  for the final project.
-This is the develop branch
+This is the README for the development (develop) and the production(master) branchs.